Azure/azure-sdk-for-java/sdk/keyvault/azure-security-keyvault-secrets/README.md

 ### Update an existing Secret

-Update an existing Secret by calling `updateSecretProperties`.
+Update an existing secret by calling `updateSecretProperties`.

 ```Java
 // Get the secret to update.